ThanhNguyxn/cursor-init/CONTRIBUTING.md

-# Contributing to cursor-init
+# Contributing to cursor-setup

 First off, thanks for taking the time to contribute! 🎉

-This guide will help you add new templates to cursor-init.
+This guide will help you add new templates to cursor-setup.
 It's designed to be simple — even if you've never contributed to open source before.

 ---